-Does CDC recommend the use of facemask or face coverings to prevent COVID-19?
+Does CDC recommend the use of masks to prevent COVID-19?

-Wear cloth face coverings in public settings when around people not living in your household and particularly where other social distancing measures are difficult to maintain, such as grocery stores, pharmacies, and gas stations.
-Cloth face coverings may slow the spread of the virus and help people who may have the virus and do not know it from transmitting it to others.
+Wear masks in public settings when around people not living in your household and particularly where other social distancing measures are difficult to maintain, such as grocery stores, pharmacies, and gas stations.
+Masks may slow the spread of the virus and help people who may have the virus and do not know it from transmitting it to others.

 COVID-19 can be spread by people who do not have symptoms and do not know that they are infected.
-That's why it's important for everyone to practice social distancing (staying at least 6 feet away from other people) and wear cloth face coverings in public settings.
-Cloth face coverings provide an extra layer to help prevent the respiratory droplets from traveling in the air and onto other people.
+That's why it's important for everyone to practice social distancing (staying at least 6 feet away from other people) and wear masks in public settings.
+Masks provide an extra layer to help prevent the respiratory droplets from traveling in the air and onto other people.

-The cloth face coverings recommended are not surgical masks or N-95 respirators.
+The masks recommended are not surgical masks or N-95 respirators.
 Those are critical supplies that must continue to be reserved for healthcare workers and other medical first responders, as recommended by current CDC guidance.

-More information about cloth face coverings can be found on our cloth face coverings site.
+More information about masks can be found on our masks site.